 We’ve paid 98.9%* of the claims made on our policies.
 That’s because everything we do, from the moment you first take out a policy, is about making sure we can pay your claim when the time comes.
 The point of life insurance is that if the worst happens, you or your loved ones have what you need financially.
 That’s why we do what we do.

 Noelle shares her breast cancer experience and how Pinnacle Life helped her.

 To make a claim, the policy owner or someone acting for them simply needs to contact us by phone or email, we’ll then take a few details and advise all the information required for your claim.

-Here is some of the information we may ask for, but we recommend talking to our claims team early on, as they’ll be able to determine exactly what will be needed, and we might be able to help gather some of the required information.
-They’ll put everything in writing to you as well.
+We recommend talking to our claims team early on, as they’ll be able to tell you exactly what will be needed, and may be able to get some of the information for you.

 In all cases if we need further details we may go back to your doctor.